zephyrhours/Hyperspectral-Change-Detection-Based-on-Multiple-Morphological-Profiles/README.md

 - [Baidu Disk, Extraction code: ox7g](https://pan.baidu.com/s/1FucIQRCd16nuOUcffcHbhw)

 **Statement:**
-- The feature extraction in max-tree/min-tree was conducted in VISUAL STUDIO 2017 using C++ language, which provied by prof. Lu Li.<br />
+- The morphological feature extraction in max-tree/min-tree was conducted in VISUAL STUDIO 2017 using C++ language, which provied by prof. Lu Li.<br />
 Due to copyright, this part of the codes cannot be shared.
 If you have any requirements, please contact the third author in this paper.<br />

 **Installation and Configuration Instructions:** <br />